Living in East Passyunk, PA

 East Passyunk, Pennsylvania is an area of South Philadelphia that includes two neighborhoods: East Passyunk Crossing and Passyunk Square.
 East Passyunk, pronounced "pashunk", is a vibrant and up-and-coming neighborhood with plenty of entertainment and dining options to offer to both young and older residents.

 Things to Do in East Passyunk

 Living in East Passyunk also gives you easy access to a wide range of up-and-coming foodie favorites in Philly, since new members of "Restaurant Row" serve creative versions of everything from sushi to Mexican, with a healthy dose of cigar bars, boutique shops, and gastropubs in between.
-The Singing Fountain also straddles the border between East Passyunk Crossing and Passyunk Square, where you'll hear not only music from the fountain but the sounds of outdoor concerts and the farmer's market.
+The Singing Fountain also straddles the border between East Passyunk Crossing and Passyunk Square, where you'll hear music from the fountain and also the sounds of outdoor concerts and the farmer's market.

 East Passyunk Neighborhood Housing

 Homes for sale in East Passyunk are largely classic Philadelphia row homes, although there may be a few duplexes on larger lots in the mix.
 Both East Passyunk Crossing and Passyunk Square have experienced a neighborhood renaissance as younger community members have revitalized older properties, so it's possible to find a nicely renovated home here.
 For less expensive Passyunk real estate, though, the southern end of the area is your best bet, and it features town homes rather than apartment complexes or condominiums.